BytemarkHosting/bmdash/docs/bmdash-server.md

 #### SSE Event (Server Sent Events) Stream
 Sever sent events are a mechanism for server to send updates to listening clients.
-It works similarily to [long HTTP polling][3] or [COMET][4], but has a defined structure with it messages.
+It works similarily to [long HTTP polling][3] or [COMET][4], but has a defined structure with it's messages.
 Read more about it on [Mozilla Developer Netowrk][5]

 Each widget can send it's own events that client side code can respond to.
 As